Microbial Ecology and Population Dynamics

-Single-Molecule and Single-Cell Optical 'Omics
+Single-Molecule Imaging and Optical 'Omics

 Recent advances in optical imaging have been so dramatic that light microscopy can now be used to directly quantify protein or nucleic acid numbers, modifications and interactions.
 This has given rise to the new fields of ‘optical proteomics’ and ‘optical genomics’.